tonywu6/mdbookkit/docs/src/rustdoc-link/supported-syntax.md

 [rustdoc-linking]:
   https://doc.rust-lang.org/rustdoc/write-documentation/linking-to-items-by-name.html

-In general, specifying items should "just work" as you would when writing Rust code.
+In general, specifying items as you would when writing Rust code should "just work".

 <details class="toc" open>
   <summary>Sections</summary>